DTJF/libpruio/src/doc/_4_examples.md

   host (ARM) CPU, which sometimes has to execute interrupts (ie. keyboard, mouse, network, ...).

+  While FreeBASIC and C compiler code is similar in speed (as shown in table above), the Python interpreter executes about ten times slower than the compiled code.

 \Item{Source Code}

   src/examples/performance.bas

   src/c_examples/performance.c

+  src/python/performance.py

 ## pwm_cap {#sSecExaPwmCap}